 In its initial, start-up years, the program anticipates admitting small cohorts of fellows to allow for focused program development.
 At the same time, it aims to catalyze exchange and activity across a much broader network of faculty, staff, and students interested in critical cultural work and publicly-engaged scholarship.

 Upon admission students become Simpson Center Public Scholarship Fellows, and are assigned a portfolio advisor.
 Students may propose1-3 potential portfolio advisors from among faculty affiliated with the Certificate in Public Scholarship.
 The admissions committee will give these nominations all due considerations, but may propose alternatives based on their knowledge of faculty interests, expertise, and availability.
-In acceptance, fellows commit to taking the gateway course for the certificate, HUM 594: Scholarship as Public Practice, the following fall.
+In acceptance, fellows commit to taking the gateway course for the certificate, PUBSCH 594: Scholarship as Public Practice, the following fall.